Vuk Kalaitović: Retreating with Đurišić toward Slovenia through Bosnia

 Mileševa Corp with 200 men at that time commanded by Kalaitović joined retreating units of Pavle Đurišić at the end of 1944.
 On 16 December 1944 his units were ambushed near Miljevina and suffered substantial casualties that left him unable for further actions.

 The Chetnik units were restructured against the order published on 5 January 1945, but Mileševa Corps remained non-restructured and under command of Kalaitović and among other Chetnik units of Chetnik HQ for Montenegro, Boka and Old Ras.
 Kalaitović and his units participated in the Battle of Lijevče Field.

 Leaving Đurišić and return to Štitkovo

 After the battle, Kalaitović and group of his Chetniks retreated from the region of Banja Luka with intention to return to Sanjak region.
 They left Đurišić on 9 April 1945.
+In area between Kalinovik and Foča, 37th Sandžak division inflicted significant losses to Kalaitović's Chetniks.
+According to report dated 1 May 1945 they captured around 80 Chetniks, and Kalaitović escaped towards Romanija with around hundred men.

 Kalaitović was one of Chetnik commanders who survived defeat of Chetnik forces on Zelengora on 13 May 1945.

 After the war Kalaitović lead a unit of outlaws, who were responsible for killing 31 people, mostly civilians.
-Kalaitović died in January of 1948, in a fight with Yugoslav police.
+Kalaitović died in January 1948, in a fight with Yugoslav police.